Swede Youngstrom

-Adolf Frederick "Swede" Youngstrom (May 24, 1897 – August 5, 1968) was a professional football player.
-Over the span of his career in the National Football League, Youngstrom played with the Buffalo All-Americans, Canton Bulldogs, Buffalo Bisons, Cleveland Bulldogs and the Frankford Yellow Jackets.
+Adolf Frederick "Swede" Youngstrom (May 24, 1897 – August 5, 1968) was an American professional football player in the National Football League (NFL).
+He played college football for the Dartmouth Big Green, earning consensus All-American honors in 1919.
+Over the span of his NFL career, Youngstrom played with the Buffalo All-Americans, Canton Bulldogs, Buffalo Bisons, Cleveland Bulldogs and the Frankford Yellow Jackets.
 He also served as a player-coach for the Yellow Jackets in 1927.
 Outside of the NFL, Youngstrom played pro football for the Millville Big Blue and the Haven-Villa of Winter Haven.

 The Professional Football Researchers Association notes of Youngstrom's career that “He was, quite possibly, the best guard of his era, considering that the only guards in the Pro Football Hall of Fame who played during the 1920s—Mike Michalske and Walt Kiesling—actually played the majority of their careers in the 1930s.”

 Early career

 Swede's first exposure to football came during his time at Waltham High School.
 The school's football team practiced after classes.
 Youngstrom then sought his parents' permission to go out for the football team.
 However his parents refused to let him play.
 Swede's father feared that his son, who weighed just 140 pounds, would be susceptible to injury.

-However, during his senior year at Waltham, Swedejoined the team without his parents' consent or knowledge.
+However, during his senior year at Waltham, Swede joined the team without his parents' consent or knowledge.
 However, when a local paper included some highlights involving Swede's on-field performance the secret was revealed.
 Youngstrom's father however did not let on that he knew of his son's involvement with the team.
 Instead, he sneaked to a Waltham practice session and watched his boy in action.
 After being impressed by his son's performance, Swede's father permitted him to stay with the team.